 Destiny 2 planets and worlds

-The Farm also features a football pitch with score tracking, allowing fire teams to have a kick-around in their downtime between activities.
+The EDZ is the first place you go after the City falls, and is home to a new hub area: The Farm.
+It features a football pitch with score tracking, allowing fire teams to have a kick-around in their downtime between activities.
 Joining these new elements are tried-and-trusted hub elements such as a Postmaster and a Cryptarch (this time Tyra Karn, not Master Rahool), plus exactly what you’d expect to see on a farm: chickens.

 Titan is a moon of Saturn.
-It'll be a big methane ocean with no landmass, but the monolithic ruins of humanity's Golden Age constructions stick out above the waves like oil rigs.
-The Vanguard's Commander, Zavala, retreats here to lick his wounds, suffering an existential crisis after the loss of the City.
+It’s a big methane ocean with no landmass, but the monolithic ruins of humanity’s Golden Age constructions stick out above the waves like oil rigs.
+The Vanguard’s Commander, Zavala, retreats here to lick his wounds, suffering a personal crisis after the loss of the City.

-For more, check out our Destiny 2 worlds guide.
+For in-depth details, check out our Destiny 2 planets guide.

 Destiny 2 classes and powers

 Destiny has three classes that roughly conform to the classic Warrior, Mage, Rogue stereotypes: Titan, Warlock, and Hunter.
-Each class also has three specialisations, or subclasses.
-Destiny 2 will add three brand new subclasses, although three will be removed, keeping the total at nine subclasses.
+Each class also has specialisations, or subclasses – nine in total.

-For more, check out our Destiny 2 class guide.
+For a full breakdown of all nine subclasses, skill trees and all, check out our Destiny 2 class guide.

 Destiny 2 activities

-The worlds of Destiny 2 will be filled with a variety of activities, quests, and events to keep you occupied.
-These are broadly split into five categories: story missions, patrols, adventures, strikes, and raids.
+The worlds of Destiny 2 are filled with a variety of activities, quests, and events to keep you occupied.
+These are broadly split into four categories: story missions, strikes, raids, and open-world activities.

-We know that for some activities loadouts will be locked.
+For some activities loadouts will be locked.
 In the original game you could swap your weapons and even subclass at any time, allowing you to react to the situation provided you had the right tools in your inventory.
-Bungie have yet to reveal what activities will feature locked loadouts, but the restriction could encourage tactical thinking in regards to weapon selection, and an increased focus on the roles played by individual players.
+Restricted loadouts could encourage tactical thinking in regard to weapon selection, and an increased focus on the roles played by individual players.
 It could also promote a restrictive meta where the community shuns players who don’t own the ‘correct’ weapons for the activity.
 Only time will tell if Bungie have got this decision right.

 Destiny 2 PvP